TheLongplayerTrust/longplayer-python/README.md

 ## Installation

-The `libsamplerate` and `portaudio` libraries are required for audio playback.

-* On macOS: `brew install libsamplerate`
-* On Raspberry Pi: `sudo apt install libportaudio2`
+On Linux (including Raspberry Pi), the `portaudio` library must be installed: `sudo apt install libportaudio2`

 To install Longplayer from the command line: